 One day, Socrates noticed that Aristarchus appeared rather despondent.
 “You look as though you were weighed down by something, Aristarchus”, he said.
 “You ought to share the burden with your friends; perhaps we could even help relieve you a little.”
 Aristarchus explains his problem.
 He says that since the “civil war” broke out, and many Athenians fled to the nearby port of Piraeus, a large number of female refugees have gathered under his roof.
 Including his sisters, nieces, and cousins, there are now fourteen women seeking shelter in his household.
 Aristarchus is in dire straits.
 His family can get nothing from their farm because the land has been seized by their opponents.
 They cannot raise any money from other properties they own because he says the city is practically deserted.
 There are no potential buyers for one’s belongings and it’s impossible even to raise a loan from anyone.
 He jokes that you’ve a better chance of finding money by searching for it on the streets than by applying for a loan.
 Aristarchus is clearly in despair and he says it is very painful to “stand by and watch one’s family die by degrees” because in such difficult circumstances he lacks the resources even to feed so many of them.

 Having heard this, Socrates asks how another man, called Ceramon, is able not only to provide for his large household, and feed them, but also to make a profit and become rich, at the same time Aristarchus’ family are dying of want.
 This is typical Socrates: he often begins by questioning whether other people might respond to the same situation differently.
-Aristarchus says this is because Ceramon’s household is full of slaves whereas his own problem is supporting free people, his own relatives.
-Socrates asks whether the free people in Aristarchus’ household are better than the slaves in Ceramon’s.
-He says that he thinks they are.
-It’s a shame, muses Socrates, that Ceramon should actually be prospering because of the size of his household whereas Aristarchus is struggling because of his, despite believing them to be better people.
+Aristarchus says this is because Ceramon’s household is full of slaves whereas his own problem is supporting free people, his relatives.
+Socrates asks whether Aristarchus views the free people in his own household as superior to the slaves in Ceramon’s.
+He says that he does.
+It’s a shame, muses Socrates, drawing attention to a paradox, that Ceramon should actually be prospering because of the size of his household whereas Aristarchus is struggling because of his, despite believing his guests to be better people.

 Well, says, Aristarchus, that’s surely because he’s supporting slaves who work for him as craftsmen whereas I’m supporting people who were born and raised in freedom.
 Socrates responds by asking what it means to be a craftsman or artisan.
 Aristarchus agrees with his suggestion that it obviously means someone who knows how to make something useful.
 Now Socrates brainstorms a list of examples… So is hulled barley useful?
 What about bread?
 Men and women’s coats, shirts, cloaks, or tunics?
 Aristarchus agrees that all of these things are very useful.